 A Seed Is Sleepy.
-Author/illustrator team Dianna Hutts Aston and Slyvia Long have created a series of gorgeous books about natural wonders which turn kids’ attentions to the beauty of the small miracles of nature.
+Author/illustrator team Dianna Hutts Aston and Slyvia Long have created a series of gorgeous books about natural wonders which turn kids’ attention to the beauty of the small miracles of nature.
 Also discover: A Rock Is Lively, An Egg Is Quiet and A Butterfly Is Patient.

 All the Water in the World.
 Poetry in motion, just like rushing, trickling, dripping water, this book about the cycle of water will fascinate your kids.
 Lots of facts about where water comes from, where it goes and why we need it are eloquently communicated through gorgeous watercolors and poetry.

 Redwoods.
-A truly imaginative book, my 8 year old loved this one, and not just because the hero starts out on the F train!
+A truly imaginative book, my 8-year-old loved this one, and not just because the hero starts out on the F train!
 (That’s in NYC, for you non-New Yorkers!)
 When he exits the station, he finds himself in a redwood forest, where he explores the wonder of the earth’s oldest trees.
 Chin skillfully blends fantasy and facts.
 Also check out Chin’s Island: A Story of the Galápagos and Coral Reefs.

 Just Ducks!
-I really appreciate science books which demonstrate the wonders of nature in an urban environment.
+I really appreciate science books that demonstrate the wonders of nature in an urban environment.
 A young girl with a healthy affection for her city’s duck population gives the reader lots of ducky facts as she narrates a day spent with her feathered friends.
 This is the perfect pairing for the fiction classic, Make Way for Ducklings.

 Growing Patterns.
 Gorgeous photographs and descriptions of mathematical patterns in flowers, shells and pine cones will fascinate kids who are already math lovers and may convert those who are skeptical.
 This book will probably inspire some very interesting nature walks with your kids!

 Actual Size.
 Some animals we may never encounter except on the page.
-Illustrating the actual size of animals pretty brilliant.
-Of course that means only partial animal parts can be illustrated sometimes, like the eye of a giant squid.
+Illustrating the actual size of animals is pretty brilliant.
+Of course, that means only partial animal parts can be illustrated sometimes, like the eye of a giant squid.
 I won’t admit it out loud, but I may have been a little freaked out by the giant earthworm.
 Dino lovers will enjoy Prehistoric Actual Size.

 Older Than the Stars.
 One of the best things about this book is that it can accommodate kids at different levels of scientific understanding.
-The origins and formation of the universe are told in a rhyming text with small asides that include more in depth knowledge for older kids.
+The origins and formation of the universe are told in a rhyming text with small asides that include more in-depth knowledge for older kids.

 Too Hot?
 Too Cold?: Keeping Body Temperature Just Right.
 This picture book is jam-packed with information about how animals and people keep warm or cool down.
 My 8 year old loved it.